Installation¶

 cd OneCompression

-The uv sync command creates a virtual environment and installs all dependencies (including torchvision from the same CUDA index as PyTorch).
+The uv sync command creates a virtual environment and installs all dependencies.

 Adding --extra dev installs development tools (black, pytest, pylint).